rishiraj88/netcalculator/README.md

 # netcalculator
-Net Calculator service

-For a company which provides financial services worldwide.

-Develop with Java a service which allows consumers to calculate the net price from a gross price.
+Net Calculator service for a company which provides financial services worldwide.
+Developed with Java.
+It is a service which allows consumers to calculate the net price based on the input gross price and VAT (MWSt).

-## Pseudo signature of calculation formula:
+## Calculation formula:
+The simplest interface for the net price formula expects two parameters from end users or integrated services:
+- gross price
+- ISO country code

+The formula is listed below:
-'''netPrice = calculateNetPrice(grossPrice, countryIso);'''
+<pre>'''netPrice = calculateNetPrice(grossPrice, countryIso);'''</pre>

-## Pseudo examples:
+## Some Examples of the Usage of Net Price Formula:
 '''81 = calculateNetPrice(100, DE);
 1.6 = calculateNetPrice(1.99, FR);'''

-Your new service accesses taxRateProvider service which returns the current VAT required to calculate the net price for any given country.
-The tax data used by the taxRateProvider is represented as a simple map of the country to a tax rate.
+This service accesses <pre>taxRateProvider</pre> service which returns the current VAT rate required to calculate the net price for a given country.
+The tax data used by the <pre>taxRateProvider</pre> is represented as a simple map of country code to tax rate.

-## e.g.,
+## Some Examples of CountryCode To TaxRate:
-'''"DE":"0.19", // Germany has 19% VAT on standard taxable goods "FR":"0.20", // France has 20% VAT on standard taxable goods ...'''
+- "DE":"0.19", // Germany has 19% VAT on standard taxable goods
+- "FR":"0.20", // France has 20% VAT on standard taxable goods

 It is a fully runnable (with mvn) and testable Java implementation along with the instructions required for a reviewer.

 ## Projects and Components
-- eureka: Eureka server for service discovery
+- <pre>eureka</pre>: Eureka server for service discovery
-- api-gateway: to welcome incoming requests for services
+- <pre>api-gateway</pre>: to welcome incoming requests for services
-- net-calculator: to present the net price data to consumers
+- <pre>net-calculator</pre>: to present the net price data to consumers
-- tax-rate-provider: to retrieve VAT rate for specified country
+- <pre>tax-rate-provider</pre>: to retrieve VAT rate for specified country

 ## Instructions for a Reviewer to Execute the Services